 Among the various components of rock crushing equipment, the hopper feeder could be regarded as the one that presents the most risk.
 After all, the hopper feeder attracts heavy vehicles that deposit large quantities of hard material for screening and crushing.
 With these dangers looming, it is crucial to regularly brush up on crushing safety recommendations and protocol.

-To prevent blockages, especially in concrete crushing machines, the general size of each particle being deposited into the hopper feeder needs to be assessed.
-It is recommended that any materials being deposited into the hopper feeder should be at most 80% the size of the crusher opening into which the feeder processes material, often referred to as the F80 rule.
+To prevent obstructions, the general size of each rock being fed into the hopper feeder needs to be assessed.
+It is recommended that any materials being fed into the hopper feeder should be at most 80% the size of the crusher opening into which the feeder processes material, often referred to as the F80 rule.

 As material is being processed, it is unequivocally advised that plant operators should never attempt to pick out material as it flows through the hopper.
-This kind of irresponsible activity, from atop the operator’s platform or even the crusher body itself, is a serious breach of safety and could result in serious injury or death.
+This kind of irresponsible activity, from atop the operator’s platform or on top of the crusher, is a serious breach of safety and could result in serious injury or death.

-Should a blockage occur in the hopper feeder, it is important to shut down the crusher plant and to follow proper lock-out-tag-out procedures as soon as possible without creating any additional safety issues; shutting down the machine will prevent any injury to the crushing machine and its operators as the blockage is removed.
+Should an obstruction occur in the hopper feeder, it is important to shut down the crusher plant and to follow proper lock-out-tag-out procedures as soon as possible without creating any additional safety issues; shutting down the plant, as well as waiting for the crusher to totally stop, will prevent any injury to the crusher and its operators as the obstruction is removed.

-After the crushing machine is shut down, the blockage should be assessed to determine which perpetrating material needs removed.
-Operators should attempt to remove the blockage by mechanical means first, and if the material cannot be removed by mechanical means, it should then only be manually removed by someone who has been competently trained.
+After the crushing plant is shut down, the obstruction should be assessed to determine which perpetrating material needs removed.
+Operators should attempt to remove the obstruction by mechanical means first, and if the material cannot be removed by mechanical means, it should then only be manually removed by someone who has been competently trained.